 - Burritos- are always best with some black beans!

-Yes!
 I always have black beans frozen in my freezer.
 Because it’s a staple for school lunches, I like to have a bunch of them ready to go.
 Once the beans are cold (no longer frozen), pack them in an airtight container.
 We pull them out of the freezer Sunday morning so they’re thawed in time to make Monday’s lunches.

-If you’ve tried this Canned Black Beans Recipe recipe or any other recipe on BalancingBowls, please let me know how it turned out in the comments below!
+If you’ve tried this Canned Black Beans recipe or any other recipe on BalancingBowls, please let me know how it turned out in the comments below!
 You can also follow me on Facebook, Instagram, and Pinterest to see more tasty meals and anything else I’m up to.

 Recipe